clydeshaffer/GameTankEmulator/README.md

 Powered by gianlucag's 6502 emulator library.
 (Forked to add some WDC 65C02 opcodes)

-I mainly develop this on Windows 10 but have also built it on Ubuntu.
-The Makefile checks for Windows or Linux.
-(OSX eventually?)
+I mainly develop this on WSL Ubuntu cross-building to Windows, but native Linux and OSX are also supported.
 For setting up the build enviroment I uzed LazyFoo's directions: http://lazyfoo.net/tutorials/SDL/01_hello_SDL/index.php

 | ![displaying a whole sprite sheet](img/spritesheet.PNG) | ![a simple platform game scene](img/simplelevel.PNG) |